amartin755/tcppump/PACKET_REFERENCE.md

     smac (optional)

-Ethertype or length of the packet (range 0 - 0xffff).
+Ethertype or length of the packet (integer: range 0 - 0xffff).
 If ommited or LLC header is defined, length will be calculated based on `payload`

     ethertype (optional)